-At our dental office, we do everything we can to protect and preserve your natural teeth.
-However, there are times when a tooth extraction is the only practical and viable option and we want you to know what you can expect including the do’s and don’ts for caring for the extraction site afterwards.
+At our Langley dental office, we do everything we can to protect and preserve your natural teeth.
+However, there are times when a dental tooth extraction is the only practical and viable option, and we want you to know what you can expect, including the do’s and don’ts for caring for the dental extraction site.

 We should also know whether you have any of the following medical conditions:

 If you have any of the above medical conditions, it’s important for them to be treated and under control before we perform any dental extractions.
 We may need to reschedule your surgery if any of these conditions are not under control or being treated.
 In some cases, we may prescribe antibiotics before the procedure.